Mitcham Lease Extension - Free Consultation

 - Who bears the cost of the valuation (and appeal) process?

-Engaging our service gives you enhanced control over the value of your Mitcham leasehold, as your property will be more valuable and marketable in respect of lease length should you want to sell.
-The conveyancers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service will provide you increased control over the value of your Mitcham leasehold, as your property will be more valuable and saleable in terms of lease length should you wish to sell.
+The lawyers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.

 Mitcham Lease Extension Example Cases: